-There were no assets allocated to GP 3 as of December 31, 2017.
-GP 6, LLC and GP 15, LLC were closed in July 2017.
+There were no assets allocated to GP 3 as of December 31, 2018 and 2017.

 Grant Park invests through the Trading Companies with independent professional commodity trading advisors or through swap transactions based on reference programs of certain reference traders.
-Amplitude Capital International Limited, EMC Capital Advisors LLC, Lynx Asset Management AB, Quantica Capital AG, Rabar Market Research, Inc., Revolution Capital Management LLC and Transtrend B.V. serve as Grant Park's commodity trading advisors.
+Amplitude Capital International Limited, EMC Capital Advisors LLC, Lynx Asset Management AB, Quantica Capital AG, Sterling Partners Quantitative Investments LLC, Revolution Capital Management LLC and Transtrend B.V. served as Grant Park's commodity trading advisors as of December 31, 2018.
 Grant Park obtains the equivalent of net profits or net losses generated by H2O AM LLP and Winton Capital Management Limited as reference traders through off-exchange swap transactions and does not allocate assets to H2O or Winton directly.
 Each of the trading advisors that receives a direct allocation of assets from Grant Park is registered as a commodity trading advisor under the Commodity Exchange Act and is a member of the NFA.
-As of December 31, 2017, the general partner allocated between 5% to 25% of Grant Park's net assets through the respective Trading Companies among its trading advisors Amplitude, EMC, Lynx, Quantica, Rabar, RCM and Transtrend, and the swap transactions through which Winton and H2O are reference traders are similarly within this range.
+As of December 31, 2018, the general partner allocated between 5% to 25% of Grant Park's net assets through the respective Trading Companies among its trading advisors Amplitude, EMC, Lynx, Quantica, Sterling, RCM and Transtrend, and the swap transactions through which Winton and H2O are reference traders are similarly within this range.
 No more than 25% of Grant Park's assets are allocated to any one Trading Company and, in turn, any one trading advisor or reference trader.
 The general partner may terminate or replace the trading advisors and/or enter into swap transactions related to the performance of reference traders or retain additional trading advisors in its sole discretion.
+As of March 1, 2019, Lynx and RCM are no longer trading advisors of Grant Park.
+The assets of Grant Park previously allocated to Lynx and RCM have been reallocated to Grant Park's existing trading advisors as of that date.
+No new trading advisors were added as a result of this change.

-The table below illustrates the trading advisors for each class of Grant Park's outstanding limited partnership units as of December 31, 2017:
+The table below illustrates the trading advisors for each class of Grant Park's outstanding limited partnership units as of December 31, 2018:

-Amplitude EMC H2O Lynx Quantica Rabar RCM Transtrend Winton
+Amplitude EMC H2O Lynx Quantica Sterling RCM Transtrend Winton

 Class A X X X X X X X X X

 Class B X X X X X X X X X

 Legacy 1 X X X X X X X X X

 Legacy 2 X X X X X X X X X

 Global 1 X X X X X X X X X

 Global 2 X X X X X X X X X

 Global 3 X X X X X X X X X